CBU (AM)

-CBU is a Canadian radio station, which airs the programming of the CBC Radio One network, in Vancouver, British Columbia.
+CBU is a Canadian non-commercial public radio station, in Vancouver, British Columbia.
+It carries the programming of the CBC Radio One network.
 The station broadcasts on 690 AM (a clear channel frequency) and on 88.1 FM as CBU-2-FM.
 CBU's newscasts and local shows are also heard on a chain of CBC stations around the Lower Mainland.

 CBU's studios and offices are in the CBC Regional Broadcast Centre at 700 Hamilton Street in Downtown Vancouver.
 The AM transmitter is in the Steveston section of Richmond and the FM transmitter is on Mount Seymour.

-CBU began transmitting in 1967 at 50,000 watts, the highest power authorized by the Canadian Radio-television and Telecommunications Commission (CRTC), allowing it to be heard throughout the Metro Vancouver Regional District and around the British Columbia Coast.
-CBU's signal power was reduced to 25,000 watts after a 2017 fire.
+CBU's AM transmitter power is 25,000 watts, using a directional antenna.
+The FM station has an effective radiated power (ERP) of 36,900 watts (97,600 watts maximum), broadcasting from a tower at 605.8 m in height above average terrain (HAAT), also using a directional antenna.

 History

+CNRV, CRCV, CBR

-The station was launched in 1925 as CNRV The Voice of the Pacific on 1100 AM, owned by the Canadian National Railway radio network.
+The station was launched in 1925.
+The original call sign was CNRV, using the slogan "The Voice of the Pacific."
+It broadcast on 1100 AM and was owned by the Canadian National Railway radio network.
 CNRV was acquired by the Canadian Radio Broadcasting Commission in 1933, becoming CRCV.
 In 1936, the CBC was created, taking over the CRBC's operations, and CRCV became CBR.

 The transmitter was located on No. 4 Road in Richmond.
 This site was in use from 1938 to 1976.

-The station moved to 1130 in 1941 (see Canadian allocations changes under NARBA), and to 690 in 1952 when the call sign was changed to its current CBU.
-Power was increased from 10,000 watts to 50,000 watts in 1967 with a transmitter site move to the Steveston shoreline.

-In 1947, an FM simulcast was launched on CBU-FM.
-Distinct programming on the FM station was aired for the first time in 1964.
+The station moved to 1130 in 1941 after the enactment of the North American Regional Broadcasting Agreement (NARBA).
+In 1947, an FM simulcast was launched on 105.7 MHz.
+Distinct programming on the FM station was aired for the first time in 1964 when it joined the "CBC FM Network."

+CBU

+The frequency was moved to 690 AM in 1952 when the call sign was changed to its current CBU.
+In 1967, a new transmitter was erected in Steveston, on the shoreline along the Strait of Georgia.
+The station began broadcasting at 50,000 watts, the highest power authorized by the Canadian Radio-television and Telecommunications Commission (CRTC), allowing it to be heard throughout the Metro Vancouver Regional District and around the British Columbia Coast.